OpenFLUID/openfluid/doc/contents/dev_srccode.md

 @snippet help.snippets.spatial-parsing-parallel/SpatialParsingParallelSim.cpp spatial_parsing_parallel

-Please note:
+@note

-* If a spatial loop is used inside other spatial loop, it is recommended to use multithreading in only one loop.
+* If a spatial loop is used inside another spatial loop, it is recommended to use multithreading in only one loop.
+@note
-* In case of concurrent data access, it is strongly recommended to use mutex locks for thread safe data handling.
+* In case of concurrent data access, it is strongly recommended to use mutex locks for thread-safe data handling.
+@note
 * Concurrent parsing using multithreading should improve computing performance, reducing simulations durations.
 But in case of very short computing durations, the cost of multithreading management may counterbalance the performance improvements of concurrent computing.